Hello all! It’s time once again for you to show off what you’ve been working on! I love being inspired by your projects.

 - Link to a specific post (permalink), not to your general blog URL;

-- Be aware that by linking your project to this party, you grant me permission to feature your project on other areas of the A2D site, including but not limited to the Inspiration Files gallery and the A2D Photo Gallery.
+- Be aware that by linking your project to this party, you grant me permission to feature your project on other areas of the A2D site, including but not limited to the Inspiration Files gallery.
 I may also use your photo on the A2D Facebook Page;

 - Grab a button and add it to your post (or your sidebar, or wherever…or just add a text link to A2D);

 - Be sure to visit others and leave comments!!

 Psstt…Unsure how to link up?
 Click here to see step-by-step instructions.